Art in the Park

 Part of the Home Again exhibition, debuting 2024, Pollinator Pavilion (2020), an interactive and collaborative architectural sculpture by New York-based artists Mark Dion and Dana Sherwood.
 The ornate 21.5-foot-tall gazebo is surrounded with native pollinating flowers and hummingbird feeders and decorated with fanciful paintings by Sherwood.
 The pavilion, which is designed to attract birds, bees, moths, and other pollinators, enables visitors to slow down and become part of nature as they rest on a Victorian sofa where they can observe the ecological process of pollination and feeding.
 The installation will include plantings indigenous to Indianapolis, complementing the work Newfields has done through its Pollinator Meadow and other efforts to support pollinator populations and expand native species throughout The Virginia B. Fairbanks Art & Nature Park.

 Artwork credit: Mark Dion (American, b.
 1961) and Dana Sherwood (American, b.
 1977), The Pollinator Pavilion, 2020.
-The Virginia B. Fairbanks Art & Nature Park, On loan from the artists. © Mark Dion and Dana Sherwood.
-Photo courtesy of Peter Aaron.
+The Virginia B. Fairbanks Art & Nature Park at Newfields, On loan from the artists. © Mark Dion and Dana Sherwood.

 This is NOT a Refuge, Anila Quayyum Agha